HomepageExploring JavaScript (ES2025 Edition)

 Similarly, pathToFileURL() does more than just prepend 'file://' to an absolute path.

-29.14 Loading modules dynamically via import() [ES2020] (advanced)
+29.14 Loading modules dynamically via import() ES2020 (advanced)

-Icon “reading”The import() operator uses Promises
+Icon “reading”The import() operator returns Promises

 Promises are a technique for handling results that are computed asynchronously (i.e., not immediately).
-They are explained in “Promises for asynchronous programming” (§42).
 It may make sense to postpone reading this section until you understand them.
+More information:

 29.14.1 The limitations of static import statements